empirical-org/Empirical-Core/FeatureProgress.md

     client/app/bundles/admin_dashboard/containers/DistrictStandardsReports.jsx
     or can it be kept around in a non-working state until issue #3972 and #3971 are complete?
+  - Issue #3971 and #3972 should add test for filters and dropdowns to client/app/bundles/admin_dashboard/containers/__tests__/DistrictStandardsReports.test.jsx

 NOTES:
   - Issues #3971 and #3972 will cover dropdown filter functionality... unworking